-During the Summer, students may be supported by a TA (if available), as an RA, from a University Fellowship (nominations are submitted via the Graduate Committee), from the BDSI program, or by Departmental funds.
+During the Summer, students may be supported by a TA (if available), as an RA, from a University Fellowship (nominations are submitted via the Graduate Committee), or by Departmental funds.
 When provided, Summer support is intended for students that will continue into the Fall semester, unless the student defends their thesis during the Summer.